MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/responsive-design.md

 ## Replace

 This technique lets you switch the user interface for a specific device size-class or orientation.
-In this example, the nav pane and its compact, transient UI works well for a smaller device, but on a larger device tabs might be a better choice.
+In this example, the nav pane and its compact, transient UI works well for a smaller device, but on a larger device, a top nav bar might be a better choice.
+The [NavigationView](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/navigationview) control supports this responsive technique, by letting users set the pane position to either top or left.

 ![Replacing design elements](images/rsp-design/rspd-replace.png)